Dimers on Riemann surfaces and compactified free field: Introduction

 \subsection{Acknowledgments}

-The author thanks Beno\^it Laslier for introducing him to the problem, and Nathana{\"e}l Berestycki, Beno{\^i}t Laslier, and Gourab Ray for discussions on the subject.
-The author is grateful to Dmitry Chelkak and Konstantin Izyurov for many enlighten advises and for making the work on this paper possible.
+The author thanks Beno\^it Laslier for introducing him to the problem, and Nathana{\"e}l Berestycki, Beno{\^i}t Laslier and Gourab Ray for discussions on the subject.
+The author is grateful to Dmitry Chelkak and Konstantin Izyurov for many enlightening advises and for making the work on this paper possible.
+The author thanks David Cimasoni for his valuable comments on the first version of the paper.
+The work on this paper was finalized while the author was visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1925919).
+The author thanks the anonymous referees for their valuable comments and suggestions.
 This project has been started at the ENS Paris with a partial support of the ENS-MHI Chair in Mathematics and the ANR-18-CE40-0033 project DIMERS, the author is grateful to the ENS for the hospitality.
-The author was supported by Academy of Finland via the project ``Critical phenomena in dimension two''.
+The author was supported by Academy of Finland via the project ``Critical phenomena in dimension two'' and by Research Council of Finland via the project ``Lattice models and conformal field theory''.